ThomasTaylor14/nlp_assignment/README.md

 ## Data

 The data is composed of several features concerning the restaurants reviews.
 We have the following features:
-- 'polarity': the polarity of the review (positive, negative or neutral)
+- 'polarity': the polarity of the review (positive, negative or neutral).
+This is the label that we are trying to predict, our target variable.
-- 'aspect categories': the aspect categories of the review
+- 'aspect category': the aspect categories of the review.
-- 'targer_term' : the target term of the review
+- 'target term' : the aspect term of the review.
-- 'sentence' : the sentence of the review
+- 'sentence' : the text review.
-- 'charachter_offset' : the character offset of the target term in the sentence
+- 'character offset' : the position of the target term in the sentence.

-# Code
+## Modeling

-## Choice of tokenizer
+### Choice of tokenizer and text embedding model

 In this implementation, we use the DistilBertTokenizer from the transformers library.
 The tokenizer is used to break down the sentences into tokens or words, which can be inputted to the DistilBert model.
 The DistilBertTokenizer is trained on the same corpus as the DistilBertModel and can be used to tokenize the data for training and inference.

 We load the pretrained DistilBertModel and DistilBertTokenizer using the from_pretrained method of their respective classes.
 The tokenizer is used to tokenize the sentences by encoding them, adding special tokens such as '[CLS]' (beginning of sentence) and '[SEP]' (end of sentence), and breaking them down into word and subword tokens.
+Additionally, we add the token '[ASP]' (before the aspect term) and '[/ASP]' (after the aspect term) to wrap the target word and point to it.

 We also use padding and masking to ensure that all sequences are of the same length before feeding them into the model.
 Padding is added to the end of sequences that are shorter than the longest sequence, while masking is used to ignore the padding during training.

 After tokenization and preprocessing, the sentences are then run through the DistilBert model to generate embeddings or feature vectors.
 These features are then used as inputs to a logistic regression model to predict the sentiment of the input sentences.

-Regenerate response

-## Choice of model
+### Choice of predictive model

 The best model for this Natural Language Processing (NLP) assignment was selected using cross-validation.
 The following machine learning models were evaluated:

 - Logistic Regression
 - Random Forest
 - Gradient Boosting
 - Support Vector Machine (SVM)